Leadership

 Kristyn Peck

-Kristyn Peck is Chief Executive Officer of Lutheran Social Services of the National Capital Area (LSSNCA), which was the 2022 recipient of Lutheran Services in America’s Micah award for its work advancing equity and justice.
-Prior to joining LSSNCA, Kristyn served as the founding CEO of West Michigan Partnership for Children, a nonprofit piloting an innovative performance-based child welfare model.
-Here, she was named the Michigan Federation of Children and Families Advocate of the Year.
-Kristyn also served as the associate director of children’s services at the U.S. Conference of Catholic Bishops (USCCB) overseeing national family reunification and foster care programs for unaccompanied children and as chair of the Vulnerable Minors Working Group of Refugee Council USA.
-Kristyn has also testified before Congress on protection needs for unaccompanied children, and represented USCCB as a subject matter expert on unaccompanied children at the UN Refugee Agency’s (UNHCR) Annual Consultation meetings in Geneva.
+Prior to joining LSSNCA, Kristyn was the founding CEO of West Michigan Partnership for Children where she piloted an innovative performance-based child welfare model that decreased the length of stay of children in foster care and decreased the number of days children spent in residential settings.
+Kristyn also served as the associate director of children’s services at the U.S. Conference of Catholic Bishops (USCCB) overseeing national family reunification and foster care programs for unaccompanied children and chairing the Vulnerable Minors Working Group of Refugee Council USA.

 Keep up with Kristyn at @peck_kristyn.